lukso-network/ETHDenver-2024/README.md

 - $12.5K [Build a dApp Using Universal Profiles](./Bounty2.md)
 - $12.5K [Build a Transaction Relay Service](./Bounty3.md)
 - $12.5K [Universal Profile Management Tools](./Bounty4.md)

+## 🤝 Getting Help

+If you have any questions and you would like support with your project, please join our [Discord](https://discord.gg/prmFyp7M) and drop your question in the `hacker-discussion` channel, under [HACKATHON].